 All identifiable giant kelp sporophytes were mapped within the 100-m2 circular grid at each site.
-Sporophytes greater than 10 cm in length were marked with plastic tags attached using small cable ties.
+Sporophytes greater than 10 cm length were marked with plastic tags attached using small cable ties.
 This tagging method has a low tag loss rate and does not affect mortalities (Graham et al. 1997).
-Tags were replaced as they were overgrown.
-For a given site, all sporophytes were censused on each sampling date to determine giant kelp density, size structure, and reproductive condition.
-Sporophyte size was quantified by hand as the number of fronds greater than 2 m in length (Dayton et al. 1992, Graham 2002).
-Sporophyte fertility was based on soral presence and quality: sori were scored as (1) absent, (2) present and nonsloughing, or (3) present and sloughing.
-Sloughing is a condition in which sori are vigorously releasing zoospores and can easily be distinguished from nonsloughing sori based on the presence of white tattered sporophylls (Neushul 1963, Graham 2002).
+Tags were replaced as they were over-grown.
+For a given site, all sporophytes were censused on each sampling date to determine giant kelp density, size-structure, and reproductive condition.
+Sporophyte size was quantified as the number of fronds greater than 2 m length (Dayton et al. 1992, Graham 2002).
+Sporophyte fertility was based on soral presence and quality: sori were scored as 1) absent, 2) present and non-sloughing, or 3) present and sloughing.
+Sloughing is a condition in which sori are vigorously releasing zoospores and can easily be distinguished from non-sloughing sori based on the presence of white tattered sporophylls (Neushul 1963, Graham 2002).
 At Point Loma, sporophylls can occur in densities of up to 200 per sporophyte, although most sporophytes have 30-50 sporophylls.
-Since sporophylls are bundled in a single location on each sporophyte, bundle size was quantified for each sporophyte as simply small or large, with small sporophyll bundles having <20 individual sporophyll blades (Graham 2002).
+Since sporophyle as simply small or large, with small sporophyll bundles having < 20 individual sporophyll blades (Graham 2002).